Horneth/proton/README.md

-# Proton: Universal Protobuf & Canton/Daml Toolkit
+# Proton: Protobuf Canton Toolkit

 Proton is a versatile Go-based CLI tool designed for working with Protobuf messages, specifically tailored for Canton and Daml ecosystems.
 It leverages `buf` libraries to provide generic schema-driven operations alongside specialized logic for Canton topology transactions and Daml transaction hashing.